 The Firm holds 100% of its cash balance with HSBC and regularly monitors this position.
 The current credit rating for HSBC is AA-.
-The cash is held in current accounts and available on demand.
+Some cash may be held in fixed deposits, cash levels are monitored to ensure sufficient amounts are held in current accounts and available on demand.